MunnyRochom2023/BankingSystem/README.md

     - `withdraw(amount: double): void` (Overridden to include penalty)
     - `calculateInterest(): void`: Calculates and adds interest to the account balance based on the interest rate.

-    ### Banking System
+### 3. Banking System

-**Class diagram**
+**Class diagram:**
 ![image](https://github.com/MunnyRochom2023/BankingSystem/assets/151621221/584140b6-a646-448f-83f2-53d840432647)

-**User case diagram**
+**User case diagram:**
 ![image](https://github.com/MunnyRochom2023/BankingSystem/assets/151621221/d324d227-8e3c-43cb-9cc0-99c09874ece7)

- **Inheritance**
+ **Inheritance:**
-    Account Class (superclass):
+    - Account Class (superclass):
-        The SavingAccount class is a subclass of the Account class.
+        - The SavingAccount class is a subclass of the Account class.
-        SavingAccount inherits the fields (accountNumber, accountHolder, balance) and methods (getAccountNumber, getAccountHolder, getBalance, deposit, withdraw) from the Account class.
+        - SavingAccount inherits the fields (accountNumber, accountHolder, balance) and methods (getAccountNumber, getAccountHolder, getBalance, deposit, withdraw) from the Account class.
-**Encapsulation**
+**Encapsulation:**
-    Account Class (superclass):
+    - Account Class (superclass):
-        The fields (accountNumber, accountHolder, balance) are declared as private, encapsulating the internal state of the class.
+        - The fields (accountNumber, accountHolder, balance) are declared as private, encapsulating the internal state of the class.
-        Access to these fields is provided through public getter methods (getAccountNumber, getAccountHolder, getBalance).
+       -  Access to these fields is provided through public getter methods (getAccountNumber, getAccountHolder, getBalance).
-        The deposit and withdraw methods encapsulate the logic for updating the balance, ensuring that the internal state is modified in a controlled manner.
+        - The deposit and withdraw methods encapsulate the logic for updating the balance, ensuring that the internal state is modified in a controlled manner.
-    SavingAccount Class (subclass):
+    - SavingAccount Class (subclass):
-        The SavingAccount class encapsulates additional functionality related to savings accounts, such as interest rates.
+        - The SavingAccount class encapsulates additional functionality related to savings accounts, such as interest rates.
-        The interestRate field is encapsulated within the class, and access is provided through getter and setter methods (getInterestRate, setInterestRate).
+        - The interestRate field is encapsulated within the class, and access is provided through getter and setter methods (getInterestRate, setInterestRate).
-**Polymorphism**
+**Polymorphism:**
-    Account Class (superclass):
+    - Account Class (superclass):
-        Polymorphism is evident in the withdraw method, which is overridden in the SavingAccount subclass.
+        - Polymorphism is evident in the withdraw method, which is overridden in the SavingAccount subclass.
 The SavingAccount version of the method includes penalty logic in addition to the standard withdrawal functionality.
-    SavingAccount Class (subclass):
+    - SavingAccount Class (subclass):
-        The withdraw method is overridden in the SavingAccount class, demonstrating polymorphism by providing a specialized implementation of the method in the subclass.
+        - The withdraw method is overridden in the SavingAccount class, demonstrating polymorphism by providing a specialized implementation of the method in the subclass.

-## 4. User Interface
+## 2. User Interface
 ### 1. CreateAccount
 - When the user selects "CreateAccount" (option 1), the system prompts the user to input `AccountNumber`, `AccountHolder` and `PIN`(digits only).
 The user information is stored in a text file named `Userinfo.txt`
 - Example: